-As already explained in the introduction, for accurate steganalysis it is very important to know the compression history of a given stego image.
-Methods based on calibration (estimation of the cover image) are especially vulnerable as they may produce completely misleading results when the effect of double-compression is not accounted for.
+Many steganalytic methods need to know the compression history of a given stego image to produce accurate results.
+Steganalysis based on calibration (estimation of the cover image) is especially vulnerable as it may produce completely misleading results when the effect of double-compression is not accounted for.
 Reliable detection of double-compression is also important for so called multi-classifiers that attempt to not only detect the presence of a secret message but also classify the stego image to a known steganographic method.
-For example, the blind multi-classifier described in [10] consists of a double-compression detector and two separate classifiers-one trained for single compressed images and one specially built for doublecompressed images.
-The double-compression detector thus serves as a pre-classification.
-When it decides that an image has been double-compressed, it already points to those methods that can produce such images-F5 and OutGuess.
-Mistakenly detecting a single-compressed image as double-compressed may thus introduce large classification errors for the entire multi-classifier because it can now only answer either cover, F5, or OutGuess.
+For example, the blind multi-classifier described in [11] consists of a double-compression detector and two separate classifiers-one trained for single compressed images and one specially built for double-compressed images.
+The double-compression detector thus serves as a preclassification.
+When it decides that an image has been double-compressed, it already points to those methods that can produce such images (F5 and OutGuess).
+Mistakenly detecting a single-compressed image as doublecompressed may thus introduce large classification errors for the entire multi-classifier, because it can now only answer either cover, F5, or OutGuess.
 What is needed is a double-compression detector with a low probability of false positives, which means low probability of detecting a single-compressed image as double-compressed.
+False negatives (detecting a double-compressed image as single-compressed) are much less serious because when double-compressed images are misclassified due to lack of presence of double-compression artifacts, the effect of double-compression on steganalysis is also small.

-The problem of double-compression detection could be thought of as a sub-problem of the primary quantization matrix estimation.
-We could detect if the image was double-compressed by comparing the estimated primary quantization matrix with the secondary quantization matrix.
+The problem of double-compression detection could be considered as a sub-problem of the primary quantization matrix estimation.
+We could detect whether the image was double-compressed by comparing the estimated primary quantization matrix with the secondary quantization matrix.
 Unfortunately, this naïve approach is not very accurate.
 Better performance can be achieved with a separate double-compression detector (further called the DC detector) followed by the primary quality factor estimator (the PQF estimator) applied only to images classified as double-compressed.

-The positive experience with a combination of classification tools and features formed by histograms of multiples of quantization steps in [5] steered our attention in this direction.
+The positive experience with a combination of classification tools and features formed by histograms of multiples of quantization steps in [6] steered our attention in this direction.
 Because of the problem with insufficient statistics for high-frequency DCT coefficients mentioned in the previous section, we also limit the set of DCT frequencies used by both the DC detector and the PQF estimator to the set